inside.ewu.edu

 Pre-requisites: admission into the psychology MS program or instructor permission.

 Main types of psychological treatment with emphasis upon those which primarily rely on verbal exchanges between the counselee and the therapist.
-Practical application of techniques will be experienced.
+Practical application of techniques are experienced.

 PSYC 553.
 SOCIAL, EMOTIONAL AND BEHAVIORAL ASSESSMENT OF CHILDREN AND ADOLESCENTS.
 4 Credits.